Anomalous dimension and quasinormal modes of flavor branes: Quasinormal modes

 The D7 brane embeddings are found by solving this differential equation from the horizon $u=1$ out to the boundary $u=0$.
 Black hole embedding is found by imposing boundary condition $ \theta (1)=\theta_0 $ and $ \theta'(1)=3 \tan \theta_0/4 $ on (\ref{embedding}).
 Minkowski embedding is found by considering $ \theta(u_0)=\pi/2 $ and $ \theta'(u_0) \to \infty $.

-Figure \ref{Fig1} shows the effect of $q$ on the D7 brane embeddings.
+Figure \ref{Fig1} shows the effect of $q$ on the D7 brane black hole embeddings.
 In this figure, from top to bottom $q=10$ and $q=1$, respectively.
 To plot these curves, one chooses $\theta_0 $ within interval $ [0,\pi/2] $ and imposes a regularity condition on the horizon and shoots to the boundary.
 Then the quark mass $M$ can be read off from the near boundary behavior of the embeddings.
-It is clear from this figure that the mass $M$ is not a single-valued function of $\theta_0$.
+It is clear from this figure that the mass $\theta_0$ is not a single-valued function of $M$.
 In the following figures, we decided to quote $\theta_0$ values instead of the mass parameter $M$.
 Since the region where $M$ is not single-valued implies an instability in the system which needs more investigations.
-Indeed the unstable modes that appear in figure \ref{Fig3} coincident with the change in the sign of $\frac{\delta M}{\delta \theta_0}$ in figure \ref{Fig1}, qualitatively.
-There exist numerical issues for studying the limiting D7 brane embedding at $\theta_0=\pi/2$ so we consider a maximum value of $\theta_0=\pi/2- 0.01$ in our paper.
+Notice that M is dimensionless and the quark mass is defined as $M_{quark}= M (1/2) T \sqrt{\lambda}$.